 What Will You Study

-Lancaster University has a long history of providing high quality Cognitive Behaviour Therapy (CBT) training for over five years.
-The programme is fully accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) to enable graduates to apply for accreditation as Cognitive Behavioural Psychotherapists.
-The programme is based within the Division of Health and Medicine which provides various practice based training including Medicine and the Doctorate in Clinical Psychology.
+Lancaster University has a long history of providing high quality Cognitive Behavioural Therapy (CBT) training for over five years.
+The programme is fully accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) to enable graduates to apply for accreditation as cognitive behavioural psychotherapists.
+The programme is based within the Division of Health Research which provides various practice based training including Medicine and the Doctorate in Clinical Psychology.

 The programme follows the curriculum developed by the Department of Health guidelines for High Intensity CBT training (DoH, 2008).
 The training aims to ensure that trainees reach a level of competence that will enable them to obtain the outcomes reported in the relevant NICE guidance.

-The programme is aimed at experienced mental health professionals (e.g. nurses, social workers, psychological wellbeing practitioner etc.) who wish to become competent within CBT for adults.
+The programme is aimed at experienced mental health professionals (e.g. nurses, social workers, psychological wellbeing practitioner etc.) who wish to become competent in CBT for adults.